jyamanaka/MajorStudio2/README.md

 A huge thank you to the inspiring and hard-working professors at Parsons: Aaron Hill, Daniel Sauter, Christian Swinehart, Richard The and Alec Barrett for sharing their immense knowledge and time; and to both of the MS graduate classes of 2019/20 for their endless encouragement, and inspiration that comes from seeing their incredibly amazing work!

-And a special thanks to my children, Kian, Cole and Galen for always keeping it real, and giving me critical and constructive evaluations of my work and my frame of mind (!).
+And a special thanks to my children, Kian, Cole and Galen for keeping it real giving me critical and constructive evaluations of my work and most of all always being there -- I dedicate this to them.